PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 label, qubit offset, and spatial placement.
 Exact tests cover different depths, orientations, bases, labels, offsets, and noise keys.
 Shallow boundary cases, multiple H gates, and other Clifford operations retain the full-model fallback.

+A third bounded provider covers a transversal CX between two matching patch shapes.
+Its seven families use the same temporal positions as H but contain two patches and the correlated boundary sources introduced by the physical CX.
+Canonical stream IDs are partitioned by patch, then independently translated to the control and target placements at instantiation.
+The cache key includes both geometries, orientations, four boundary bases, and noise parameters, while excluding both memory depths, labels, qubit offsets, and patch coordinates.
+Patches whose shapes differ, reversed/noncanonical operation ordering, or a memory side shorter than two rounds retain the full structured fallback.

+The current standalone SZ/SZdg emitter is deliberately not cached.
+Its full DEM contains mechanisms whose detector span grows with the entire preceding memory segment (observed spans 3, 5, and 9 for corresponding pre-gate depths), violating the bounded-correlation requirement for JIT templates.
+A sound provider requires the documented mid-cycle fold-transversal S-SE construction, rather than caching the current between-round physical phase layer with a depth-dependent key.

 Stable detector-stream IDs are seeded from the earliest round with the maximum number of declarations.
 This uses stationary SEC record order instead of a